Janhavi2402/code-sphere-ide/README.md

 * Add multilingual support to cater to developers worldwide.

-* Implement dark mode with enhanced contrast for accessibility.

 * Introduce real-time collaborative editing for teams.

 * Enhance AI-powered assistance for code completion and documentation.